hybridflux/SparkOnSpot/README.md

 # Sustainability Through Spot VMs

 ## Project Intention
 This project was implemented as a part of OneCSEWeek.
-The intention of the project was to prove out that you can run production-grade applications utilizing Spot VMs.
+The intention of the project was to prove out that you can run production-grade workloads utilizing Spot VMs.

 ## Backstory: What's OneCSEWeek?
 Commercial Software Engineering team (CSE) is a global engineering organization at Microsoft that works directly with engineers from the largest companies and not-for-profits in the world.
 We work in a code-with manner to tackle the world's most significant technical challenges.